7S7eVe7N7/blog/content/en/authors/admin/_index.md

 ---
 # Display name
-title: Shakirov Indus Ravilievich
+title: Mashkov Ilya Evgenyevich

 # Full name (for SEO)
-first_name: Indus
+first_name: Ilya
-last_name: Shakirov
+last_name: Mashkov

 # Status emoji
 status:
-  icon: 💪️
+  icon: 🎮️

 # Is this the primary user of the site?
 superuser: true